AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 ---------------

 The rules of Just A Minute are simple.
-Each panellist must attempt to speak on a given topic for three minutes without hesitation, repetition or deviation.
+Each panellist must attempt to speak on a given topic for one minute without hesitation, repetition or deviation.

 Here are a few guidelines on when you can and can't challenge.